Pale Grinders Oil

-There are no acute or known chronic health hazards associated with the anticipated use of this product (most chemicals are not fully tested for chronic toxicity).
+No acute or known chronic health hazards are associated with this product's anticipated use (most chemicals are not thoroughly tested for chronic toxicity).
 Always protect yourself against potentially unknown chronic hazards of this and other chemical products by keeping them out of your body.
-Do this by avoiding ingestion, excessive skin contact, and inhalation of spraying mists, sanding dusts and vapors from heating.
+Do this by avoiding ingestion, excessive skin contact, and inhaling spraying mists, sanding dust, and vapors from heating.
 Conforms to ASTM D-4236.

-For more information on how to handle artist's materials safely, please read How to Safely Handle Art Materials and Pigments.
+For more information on handling artists' materials safely, please read How to Safely Handle Art Materials and Pigments.

 |Processing Time||Orders ship on Tuesdays and Thursdays.|